clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wp-install.rst

 Complete successful login
 =========================

-Once the installation is complete, you can name your blog and create a Wordpress username and password.
+Once the installation is complete, you can name your blog and create a WordPress username and password.
 See figure 5.

 .. figure:: figures/wp-install-5.png
    :alt: WordPress user creation
    :width:     600

    `Figure 5: WordPress site information screen.`

 #.
 Enter all required information.